Skip to content

 What many underestimate: in a production pipeline, the tracker is at least as critical as the detection model itself.

-ARGOS uses a tracking-by-detection approach — the model detects objects in each frame, and the tracker correlates these detections across successive frames into trajectories.
-For this purpose, a custom Luenberger Observer was developed — a Kalman-based tracker specifically tuned for traffic monitoring requirements.
+The system uses a tracking-by-detection approach: the model detects objects in each frame, and the tracker correlates these detections across successive frames into trajectories.
+For this purpose, EdgeAI Services developed a custom Luenberger Observer, a Kalman-based tracker specifically tuned for traffic monitoring requirements.

 Why not a standard tracker?
 In practice, stability issues arose with common tracking algorithms, particularly with occlusions at intersections and under changing lighting conditions.